 Therefore, if for some reason you want to mince garlic without a knife, pressing the cloves with the tines of a fork will produce better results than a grater or food processor.

 There is probably no end to the uses and potential uses of garlic in the culinary arts.
 The green shoots of the garlic plant can also be eaten and have a garlicky flavor, though much less potent than in the cloves themselves.

+So, what is garlic?
+Is it a herb?
+A spice?
+The truth is, it's neither.
+The word herb denotes something green, whether the leaves or stems of some sort of plant.
 The word spice indicates any other item, including roots, bark, seeds and so on, but specifically in the dried form.
 Garlic really doesn't fit either one of those categories.